Normalcy inches back to NFL with draft room gatherings OK’d

 The NFL has informed teams they can gather in person for the draft, unlike last year when they had to connect via videoconference from their homes because of the coronavirus pandemic.

-In a memo sent to all 32 teams Friday, the NFL said team personnel will have to socially distance and wear masks at all times regardless of their vaccination status.
+In a memo sent to all 32 teams, the NFL said team personnel will have to socially distance and wear masks at all times regardless of their vaccination status.

 Eating and drinking will be prohibited in the draft room, according to the memo, which was obtained by The Associated Press.